 - What, if anything, seems to worsen your symptoms?

 What you can do in the meantime

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your provider is limited.
+Make a list of questions so you're ready to make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For testicular cancer, some basic questions to ask your doctor include:
+For testicular cancer, some basic questions to ask include: